Cubeir/Vanilla-RTX-Tuner/README.md

 # Vanilla-RTX-Tuner

-An all-in-one app to automatically update Vanilla RTX, tune various aspects to your preferences, launch Minecraft RTX with ease, and more!
+An all-in-one app to tune various aspects of Vanilla RTX to your preferences, automatically update packages & launch Minecraft RTX with ease, and more!

 ⚠️ [Vanilla RTX +1.21.150 Only](https://github.com/Cubeir/Vanilla-RTX)